- Print this page

 Egg graders that conduct crack detection must have a documented procedure for the detection and segregation of cracked eggs.
 This procedure should outline:

-- the method of crack detection used (eg candling) and the parameters used to identify cracked eggs
+- the method of crack detection used (for example, candling) and the parameters used to identify cracked eggs

 - the method used to verify the effectiveness of crack detection

-- the corrective action to be taken when cracked eggs are identified (eg all cracked eggs must be segregated from whole intact eggs)
+- the corrective action to be taken when cracked eggs are identified (such as, all cracked eggs must be segregated from whole intact eggs)

 - how cracked eggs are labelled for traceability.